alfonsomartinezs/pbp-info/docs/heroes.md

 Area of expertise is histories of  bygone civilizations and peoples, gained mostly through swapping stories in roadside inns & remote villages and finding any common threads throughout them that point towards the truth.
 Novels, journals, and tomes of the history of that era are a welcome but rare find.

 ## The Paladin

+Member of an order of peace keepers, commonly referred to "keepers".
+They have historically been given authority to keep the peace across the land.
+The order picks its own members, often times from pre-adulthood.
+Its authority mostly lies in historically having that authority - ruling bodies continue that lease because they don't have a reason not to.

+## The Thief